Probate Q&A Series

 • Loss of Authority: Upon closure, the personal representative cannot use estate assets or resolve outstanding claims without court approval.

 • Reopening Process: Petition under G.S.
-28A-19-1 to reopen for grounds like omitted assets or late creditor claims.
+28A-23-5 to reopen for grounds like omitted assets or errors in administration.

 • Creditors’ Deadlines: Creditors must file within three months of notice under G.S.
-28A-18-3.
-Late claims require court permission and reopening.
+28A-14-1.
+Reopening does not by itself permit a late creditor claim that is otherwise barred.

 • Supplemental Accounting: After reopening, file a supplemental final account to reflect new assets or allowed claims before redistributing.